spikol/system_ideas/mbox_system_02.md

 ### **Bases**

 #### *Uber-Base (User base)*
++ Web page user interace, controls the system.
++ The Uber-Base will send request to dataserver and receive results from dataserver.

-The Uber-Base station provides a simple visualisation of the conversational chracteristic by subscribing different topics from corresponding MQTT broker.
++ The Uber-Base station provides a simple visualisation of the conversational chracteristic by subscribing different topics from corresponding MQTT broker.
-Maybe could send feeback to instructor's uber-base.
++ Participants' user base could send feeback to instructor's uber-base.

 | Tech           | Features          |
 | -------------- | ----------------- |